We couldn't decide where to place these audio samples, so they've found a home here on the Miscellaneous Audio Page.

 School lunch menus from October 9 and October 10, 1974.
 The menu reader is Les Myers

 Someone brought a rubber ducky to the radio station and it found a home in the control room.
 Among other things it was occasionally used as a time signal.
 We had a contest to name the rubber ducky.
-The name of the contest winner is lost to history, but the winning name remains: Woolfman Quack.
+The name of the contest winner is lost to history, but the winning name remains: Wolfman Quack.

 Here's the beginning to the long running Sunday morning church broadcast.
 The announcer is Mark Johnson.